How effective is Babywearing while travelling with your baby?

 You have reached the right page!
-I had the same question when I was a newbie to wearing my baby, and was handed an Infantino Flip Carrier by my sister in law from Canada.
-I stared at the box and kept reading it for a long time, just to understand why I needed this item in my new mum life.
+I had the same question when I was a newbie wearing my baby and was handed an Infantino Flip Carrier by my sister-in-law from Canada.
+I stared at the box and kept reading it for a long time, just to understand why I needed this item in my new mum’s life.
 It did not come out of the box until my husband suggested we start taking her out for walks without the pram.
 She had just crossed three months, and we started wearing her on our evening walks to the lake and back.
 I enjoyed this new phase of babywearing so much that I instantly took to it.
-We carried her everywhere we went in the city, and we soon discovered the futility of a pram in difficult terrain such as a hill stations, or treks up a mountain such as this one
+We carried her everywhere we went in the city, and we soon discovered the futility of a pram in difficult terrains such as hill stations, or treks up a mountain such as this one

 Trekking in Paro, Bhutan…